 The licensee must do the following: operate its system in a manner which preserves the national security and observes the international obligations of the United States, maintain positive control of spacecraft operations, maintain a tasking record in conjunction with other record-keeping requirements, limit imaging during periods when national security or international obligations and/or foreign policies may be compromised, provide U.S. Government access to and use of data when required for national security or foreign policy purposes, provide for U.S. Government review of all significant foreign agreements, obtain U.S. Government approval for any encryption devices used, make available unenhanced data to a "sensed state" on reasonable cost terms and conditions, make available unenhanced data as requested by the U.S. National Satellite and Remote Sensing Data Archive, and obtain a priori U.S. Government approval of all plans and procedures to deal with safe disposition of the satellite.

 Yes.
 A private operator must also receive approval from other U.S. Government agencies for other aspects of their systems.
-Specifically, a private operator is required to obtain a launch license from the U.S. Department of Transportation's Federal Aviation Administration if its satellite is to be launched from a U.S. territory.
+Specifically, a private launch operator is required to obtain a launch license from the U.S. Department of Transportation's Federal Aviation Administration if the launch vehicle is operated by a US person for launch either inside and outside the United States.
+Satellite operators should consult with their launch provider about information required by the FAA for a payload review and other licensing requirements.
 In addition, a private operator is required to obtain approval of the U.S. Federal Communications Commission for its use of radio frequency spectrum.

 Remotely-sensed data are not subject to export control.
 However, technical data related to the design or operation of satellites and ground receiving stations currently require export licenses.
 If a private remote-sensing satellite operator wishes to export equipment or technology to support its system, that operator may first require the appropriate export licenses from the U.S. Department of Commerce's Bureau of Industry and Security (for items on the Commerce Control List) or the U.S. Department of State's Office of Defense Trade Controls (for items on the U.S. Munitions List).
 Questions about these matters should be addressed to these specific agencies.